alexzorin/ngx-acme-poc/README.md

 This is an experimental proof-of-concept for an ACME (RFC8555) dynamic module for nginx.
 Its purpose is to automatically obtain and renew SSL certificates for HTTP servers.

+Nearly every decision taken in this project was made expeditiously, not because it was the right decision.
+Determining whether it was going to work at all was the goal.
+See the design discussion at the bottom of this document.

 ## How it works

 ![overview](./doc/components.png)